Kwannoo/Bachelorsthesis-How-to-win-in-checkers-/README.md

 For example, to run a game with 1000 iterations of MCTS, a depth of 3 for minimax, printing enabled, both players as Minimax Players, and a seed of 123:

 ./Checkers 1 1000 3 1 1 1 123

+Disclaimer: The code has not been cleaned so comments still need to be added and code can be optimized